 NOTE: 'Transferring into' the program is not possible.
 Applicants must first be formally admitted into the Professional Counseling Program.
-After notice of admission, applicants/new students can request a review of previously earned credit hours in counseling to determine if they are eligible for transfer.
-This requires online completion of the TRANSFER CREDIT REQUEST (Net ID login required).
+After notice of admission, applicants/new students can request a review of previously earned credit hours in graduate counseling to determine if they are eligible for transfer.
+This requires online completion of a Transfer Credit Request form (Net ID login is required).

 QUESTIONS ABOUT THE PROGRAM?

-If you still have questions, send an email to firstname.lastname@example.org The email will be returned by the Counseling Program's Administrative Assistant, the Counseling Program's Admissions Coordinator, Dr. Cheryl Fulton, or one of the program faculty.
+If you still have questions after attending an Information Session, send an email to firstname.lastname@example.org The email will be returned by the Counseling Program's Administrative Assistant, the Counseling Program's Admissions Coordinator, Dr. Cheryl Fulton, or one of the program faculty.